CindyJS/CindyJS/ref/Control_Operators.md

 **Not available in CindyJS yet!**

 **Description:**
-This operator forces the evaluation of the expression &lt;expr&gt;.
+This operator forces the evaluation of the expression ‹expr›.
 Free variables of the expression can be substituted using a list of modifiers.
 The variables for the substitution are assigned only locally.
 Afterwards, the variables are set to the values they had before the evaluation.